Joint Inference for Competing Risks Survival Data

 Qing Yang

-Associate Research Professor in the School of Nursing
+Research Professor in the School of Nursing

-Dr. Qing Yang is Associate Professor and Biostatistician at Duke School of Nursing.
+Dr. Qing Yang is Research Professor and Biostatistician at Duke School of Nursing.
 She received her PhD in Biostatistics from University of California, Los Angeles.
 Dr. Yang’s statistical expertise is longitudinal data analysis and time-to-event data analysis.
 As a biostatistician, she has extensive experience collaborating with researchers in different therapeutic areas, including diabetes, cancer, cardiovascular disease and mental health.
-Her current research interests are advanced latent variable models that are widely used in symptom cluster research and intensive longitudinal data analysis that arise from mobile health research.
+Her current research interests center on advanced latent variable models applied to symptom cluster research, intensive longitudinal data from mobile health studies, and the development of static and dynamic risk prediction models.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.